jibf/unified_benchmark/README.md

   ```shell
   python evaluation.py --model gpt-4o-2024-08-06 --model-provider openai --task_group Structured
   ```
   This command will run only the tasks in a structured language.
+The default task group is "All" tasks.

 - To have a clear view of the result, you can set up your huggingface token,
   ```shell